mxz7/nypsi/CONTRIBUTING.md

 ## before you commit

-make sure to check that there are no linting errors.

-if you don't have eslint installed as an extension, you can run `npx eslint ./` on the commandline.

-## before you create your pull request

-please format your code with prettier, you can do this with `npm run format` on the commandline. this helps make it easier for your code to be understood (:
+before you commit, husky will lint your code and format your code with prettier.

+linting helps keep your code correct, making sure you dont contribute any errors

+prettier formatting helps keep the code nicely formatted